 We acknowledge and accept our responsibility to manage our operations to minimize the generation of greenhouse gas (GHG) emissions and the associated impacts on climate change, public health and the environment.
 Our concerns for these potential impacts will drive our plans and activities to reduce our emissions to sustainable levels.
 We also consider GHG emission reductions a sign of improved operational efficiency at our manufacturing facilities and a potential business advantage.
 We diligently monitor our processes in compliance with applicable regulatory requirements and work to minimize our global environmental footprint.

-GHG performance was relatively flat in 2020 versus 2019.
-Changes observed were related primarily to the acquisition and integration of Optics Balzers in the second half of 2020 and demand fluctuations at manufacturing operations throughout 2020 due to the ongoing COVID-19 pandemic.
-GHG performance in 2021 versus 2020 showed improvement on an intensity basis.
+Absolute GHG emissions performance was relatively flat in 2022 versus 2021.
+Changes observed were related primarily to the acquisition and integration of HCS Electronic Materials late 2021 and production fluctuations at manufacturing operations.
+GHG intensity performance in 2022 showed an improvement.

-The 2019 - 2020 companywide GHG Emission data is provided in the following table.
+The 2019 - 2022 companywide GHG Emission data is provided in the following table.

 Many of our manufacturing processes are heavily dependent on energy and we understand that improved energy efficiency and reduced usage provides economic as well as environmental benefits including reduced GHG emissions.
 We are committed to investigating and implementing approaches to reduce our overall energy intensity and usage of non-renewable energy sources, as well as increase our use of renewable energy.
 Our approach includes enhancing energy usage metrics, identification of usage reduction opportunities, equipment, improving process technologies, procuring renewable energy, and other innovative methods to identify and implement efficiency and other energy reduction improvement opportunities across our organization.